Lenddo: History

-In October 2017, Lenddo merged with Boston headquartered startup Entrepreneurial Finance Lab (EFL) with the merged entity being known as LenddoEFL.
+In October 2017, Lenddo merged with the Boston-headquartered startup Entrepreneurial Finance Lab (EFL).The merged entity was known as LenddoEFL.
 Lenddo CEO Richard Eldridge continued on as the CEO of the company.

 A year following the merger, in April 2019, a new CEO was appointed, Paolo Montessori with founder Richard Eldridge stepping down to a non-executive role.
 This new regime led to scandal for LenddoEFL as a news article published in TechinAsia in June 2020 hinted at culture clashes with former EFL employees, organizational structure and funding issues and the connection of Nordaq company to Paul L Devine, formerly the CEO of NordAq Energy Inc (NordAq).
 Paul L Devine had, just two years prior been embroiled in court litigation with NordAq over allegations of fraud.
 The charges were subsequently dismissed with prejudice in early 2019.
 The news article cited Paul L Devine as being actively involved in the internal operations of LenddoEFL as CFO, leading employees to not receive compensation for several months, for vendors not to be paid, and for numerous lay offs including closure of offices in other countries.

-Following the first article, a follow up story was published by TechinAsia in August 2020.
+Following the first article, a follow-up story was published by TechinAsia in August 2020.
 SenaHill APAC had indicated that LenddoEFL had failed to pay fees amounting to $600,000 following a $1,000,000 undisclosed financial transaction of the company.
 The article also indicated the quiet departure of CEO, Paolo Montessori, leaving Paul L Devine CFO and simultaneously Chairman of the Board at the helm alongside James Hume, COO, formerly of eServGlobal alongside Paolo Montessori.

 By April 2021, continued trouble in the company lead to an internal announcement over email by COO James Hume for LenddoEFL to cease its Verification services by the end of July 2021.
 The LenddoEFL verification and psychometric services on its website has then since been taken down.